Mikaela Shiffrin misses out on slalom medal at Winter Olympics

 In the aftermath of the unexpected result at the Yongpyong Alpine Centre, the focus remained on Shiffrin with the most talented skier of her generation negotiating a maze of TV crews and reporters to explain her disappointing performance.

-"I don't have an explanation," the three-time world champion said.
+"I don't have an explanation," said the 2017 World Cup overall champion.

 "For sure I'm going to be going back and evaluating the whole day, my whole team, everybody who's around me, they know me the best, and we'll all figure what happened and try to avoid that kind of thing in the future."